Why guess, when you can test?

-I use intracellular micronutrient testing, which measures nutrients inside of your cells at the tissue level where most are needed for optimal health.
+I use intracellular micronutrient testing, which measures nutrients inside of your cells at the tissue level where most are needed for optimal health, along with extracellular nutrients (blood levels).
 A total of 32 different vitamins, minerals, amino acids, and antioxidants are measured.
 This is a better indicator of nutrient status than routine serum blood work.

 I personally use this test 1-2 times per year to tailor my diet and supplement regimen according to what my body needs rather than guessing.

 Hormones are everything!
 If they aren’t balanced, we don’t feel like our best selves.
 From energy levels and healthy weight, to feeling mentally clear and happy, to sleeping through the night, and that good old sex drive …there is a constellation of hormones that work to orchestrate all of these functions!

 It has become widely accepted and supported by research that our gut bacteria housed within our intestines plays a role in the development of disease and can even influence our mood and weight.
 The GI-MAP stool test will tell you if you are growing enough good bacteria, and can identify parasites, opportunistic bacteria, yeast/fungi and H. pylori.
 It also provides feedback on intestinal health by looking at markers for digestion, inflammation, and the gut immune response.

 Organic Acids Testing

 Organic acids testing (OATs) are the chemical byproducts of our metabolism and can be measured via urine.
 I leave OAT testing in my third phase because it helps us observe the big picture of health and help us “catch” anything that other tests have not pointed us to.
 Information about vitamin and mineral status, mitochondrial function, neurotransmitter balance, detoxification capacity, and gut health can all be interpreted from your OAT results.

 & Leaky Gut